 Before adding this servo to your cart, note it's a tail rotor servo only!

-This 95oz-in servo is suitable for helicopter tail rotor applications only!
-This means neutral is 760µs instead of the 1520µs of servos connected directly to a receiver.
-Basically, a receiver's servo output sensitivity doesn't extend low enough to signal this servo - it responds only to gyro output. so if you plug it straight into the receiver, it doesn't work (won't hurt it, just won't work).
-Anyway, take note we've warned you before you order this and it's not what you wanted, eh?
+This mini-class 95oz-in servo is suitable for helicopter tail rotor applications only!
+This means neutral is 760µs instead of the 1520µs like servos, which function when connected directly to a receiver.
+Basically, a receiver's servo output sensitivity doesn't extend into the range at which this servo operates, so it only responds when connected to a gyro's output.
+So heads up before you order and later call whinging about it not working because we've warned you, eh?
+Meanwhile, take note; three things.

 As you look this servo over, one thing stands out.
 We've crammed a large BL-frame motor into an M-size case.
 This is why we machined slots in the case (expressly to let the larger motor hang out in the breeze).
 It means you can see the actual brushless motor after we slot the case to fit and CNC-machine a solid billet of 6061-T6 aircraft aluminum to include cooling fins.
 Slotting it is what lets the larger motor fit!
 Then we use 10 (ten) Allen head machine screws to secure the assembly together (instead of 4 like our competitors).
 We do this because it's more rigid for handling double the usual torque for a tail rotor servo.
 And this makes it more rigid than servos with fewer bolts (good because it keeps gear better aligned for longer wear and greater durability).

 Hidden within are dual ball bearings.
 But instead of ABEC-3 bearings, you get ABEC-9